-6.15 Preconditions to redemption, exchange or variation
+6.16 Preconditions to redemption, exchange or variation

-- (i) Prior to the publication of any notice of redemption, variation or exchange pursuant to Condition 6.7 (Redemption following a Gross-Up Event), 6.8 (Redemption following a Tax Deductibility Event), 6.9 (Exchange or Variation for Taxation Reasons), 6.10 (Redemption for Regulatory Reasons), 6.11 (Exchange or Variation for Regulatory Reasons), 6.12 (Redemption for Rating Reasons) or 6.13 (Exchange or Variation for Rating Reasons), the Issuer shall deliver to the Fiscal Agent a certificate signed by two (2) members of the Executive Board stating that, as the case may be, the Issuer is entitled to redeem, exchange or vary the Securities on the grounds that a Tax Deductibility Event, a Gross-Up Event, a Regulatory Event or a Ratings Methodology Event has occurred and is continuing as at the date of the certificate or, as the case may be (in the case of a Ratings Methodology Event), will occur within a period of six (6) months and that it would have been reasonable for the Issuer to conclude, judged at the Issue Date, that such Tax Deductibility Event, Gross-Up Event, Regulatory Event or Ratings Methodology Event was unlikely to occur. - (ii) The Issuer shall not be entitled to amend or otherwise vary the terms of the Securities or exchange the Securities unless: - (a) it has notified the Relevant Supervisory Authority in writing of its intention to do so; and - (b) the Regulatory Clearance Condition has been satisfied in respect of such proposed amendment, variation or exchange.
+- (i) Prior to the publication of any notice of redemption, variation or exchange pursuant to Condition 6.7 (Redemption following a Gross-Up Event), 6.8 (Redemption following a Tax Deductibility Event), 6.9 (Exchange or Variation for Taxation Reasons), 6.10 (Redemption for Regulatory Reasons), 6.11 (Exchange or Variation for Regulatory Reasons), 6.12 (Redemption for Rating Reasons) or 6.13 (Exchange or Variation for Rating Reasons), the Issuer shall deliver to the Fiscal Agent a certificate signed by two (2) members of the Executive Board stating that, as the case may be, the Issuer is entitled to redeem, exchange or vary the Securities on the grounds that a Tax Deductibility Event, a Gross-Up Event, a Regulatory Event or a Ratings Methodology Event has occurred and is continuing as at the date of the certificate or, as the case may be (in the case of a Ratings Methodology Event), will occur within a period of six (6) months and that it would have been reasonable for the Issuer to conclude, judged at the Issue Date or, if applicable, the issue date of the last tranche of any Further Securities (whichever is the later), that such Tax Deductibility Event, Gross-Up Event, Regulatory Event or Ratings Methodology Event was unlikely to occur. - (ii) The Issuer shall not be entitled to amend or otherwise vary the terms of the Securities or exchange the Securities unless: - (a) it has notified the Relevant Supervisory Authority in writing of its intention to do so; and - (b) the Regulatory Clearance Condition has been satisfied in respect of such proposed amendment, variation or exchange.

-6.16 Purchases
+6.17 Purchases